-What is the first picture that comes to mind when you think of the characteristics of a virtuous woman?
+What is the first picture that comes to mind when you think of the characteristics of a virtuous woman in the Bible?

-Do you imagine a worship leader, Sunday school teacher, or camp counselor?
+Do you imagine a worship leader, teacher, or counselor?
 Maybe your idea of a virtuous woman is a stay-at-home, homeschooling mom who never loses patience with her kids or says a harsh word.